The Second World Book Series

 just finished Arcadia Mars.
 Wow

-all the decisions being made, which crew members going on what EVA's, who was
+the decisions being made, which crew members going on what EVA's, who was in

 science fiction but your novel was so well researched and backed up by